 SOWK3250.
 Substance Abuse, Prevention, and Intervention (3)

 SOWK3350.
 Child Welfare Services (3)

 SOWK3450.
 Social Work in Health Care (3)

 SOWK3750.
 Social Welfare Policy (3)

 SOWK3970.
 Social Work Research and Statistics I (3)

 Department of Visual Arts

-Faculty: Jake Amundson, Mike Bartlett, Amy Gilles, Paul Kinsman, Jamie Tucker
+Mission

 No matter where we look, we encounter objects that were crafted through the vision of artists and designers.
 NNU's Art degree with emphasis in design, art, or art education prepares students to be creative, insightful, and morally responsible makers of our visual world.
 Our courses are designed to train students in a wide range of technical skills, develop their ability to make aesthetic judgments, and foster an appreciation for the art forms in everyday life.
 Ultimately, students graduate with the practical tools and critical thinking skills necessary to succeed as practicing artists, designers, and educators or in further academic study.

+Faculty

+Mike Bartlett (Department Chair), Jacob Amundson, Amy Gilles, Paul Kinsman, Jamie Tucker

 Student Learning Outcomes

 - 1. Visual Arts graduates will be able to create and present high-quality, culturally relevant artworks in their area of concentration.

 - 2. Visual Arts graduates will be able to demonstrate technical competencies relevant to their medium to create, produce, and distribute visual messages.

 - 3. Visual Arts graduates will be able to communicate insightfully and coherently about their own work and the work of others.

 - 4. Visual Arts graduates will be able to identify and synthesize historical and contemporary movements and trends in art, design, and/or film as they relate to their own work.

 Degrees Offered

-The Bachelor of Arts degree in art is the professional undergraduate degree desired by serious students who are intent on pursuing careers or advanced degrees in the visual arts.
+The Bachelor of Arts degree in art is the professional undergraduate degree desired by serious students intent on pursuing careers or advanced degrees in the visual arts.
 The B.A. in art is designed to give students flexibility by letting them choose an area of emphasis after completing a series of core courses.
 Students choose the emphasis that is best suited to their academic interests and career goals.

 Majors

 Bachelor of Arts, Art

-Graphic Design Concentration Studio Art Concentration Bachelor of Arts, Digital Media
+Graphic Design Concentration

+Studio Art Concentration

+Bachelor of Arts, Digital Media

-Art Education (See Secondary Education: Art Teaching Area, Art First Teaching Field, Art Second Teaching Field)
+Art Education (See Secondary Education: Visual Arts Endorsement Area, Visual Arts First Endorsement, Visual Arts Second Endorsement)

 Co-Majors

 Co-Major, Graphic Design Co-Major, Studio Art

 Minors

-Graphic Design

-Photography

-Studio Art
+Digital Media Graphic Design Photography Studio Art

 Bachelor of Arts, Art

 Administrator: Chair, Department of Visual Arts

-Requirements: 54-63 credits: Completion of the prescribed core courses (24 credits) plus the requirements for one area of concentration (30-39 credits).
+Requirements: 54-63 credits: Completion of the prescribed core courses (24 credits) plus the

+requirements for one area of concentration (30-39 credits).

 Core Courses: 24 credits

 ARDE1020.
 2D Design (3)

 ARDE1040.
 Drawing 1 (3)

 ARDE2010.
 3D Design (3)

 ARDE2280.
 Illustration 1: Visual Voice (3)

 ARDE2430.
 Introduction to Computer Graphics (3)

 ARDE2760.
 Photography 1 (3)

 ARDE4870.
 Senior Exhibition (3)

 ARDE4960.
 Internship (3)

-Graphic Design Concentration: 39 credits
+GRAPHIC DESIGN CONCENTRATION: 39 CREDITS

 ARDE2350.
-Graphic Design 1: Introduction To Visual Communication (3)
+Graphic Design 1: Introduction to Visual Communication (3)

 ARDE2070.
 Figure Studies (3); or

 ARDE2410.
 Painting 1 (3)

 ARDE2360.
 Graphic Design 2: Typography (3)

 ARDE3340.
 Design History: Industrial Revolution to Contemporary Design (3)

 ARDE3360.
 Graphic Design 3: Advanced Practice (3)

 ARDE3440.
 Introduction to Web Design (3)

 ARDE3730.
 Advanced Typography (3)

 ARDE4360.
 Graphic Design 4: Portfolio Preparation (3)

 ARDE4440.
 Advanced Web Design (3)

 ARDE4540.
 Integrated Media Campaigns (3)

 BSNS3530.
 Marketing Communications (3); or

 BSNS3510.
 Principles of Marketing (3)

 Two courses (6 credits) selected from: